Showing top 0 results 0 results found

 Cons

-- Extra features locked behind HubSpot's paid packages.
+- Advanced AI features locked behind HubSpot's paid Service Hub tiers.

 - Limited chat flow templates included.

 Chatfuel focuses on ecommerce bots for Facebook, Instagram, and WhatsApp.
-Brands can connect the platform to their websites by integrating Messenger into them.
+Brands can connect the platform to their websites by integrating Messenger.

-As one of the best ecommerce chatbot options for handling customer queries on social media, Chatfuel's features include:
+As one of the better options for handling customer queries on social media, Chatfuel includes:

 - Drag-and-drop builder with no coding required.

-- 30+ ready-made templates you can use for free.
+- Pre-made templates you can use for free.

 - Automatic funneling from direct messages or ads into your communication channels.